MateusBalotin/NLP-Amazon-Reviews/README.md

   Word2vec would categorize or represent both words with very similiar vectors.
 But we know that despite being the same word, the meaning is totally different.<br><br>
-  That's where BERT - Bidirectional Encoder for Transfomers, comes in to play.<br>
+  That's where BERT - Bidirectional Encoder for Transfomers, comes into play.<br>

   BERT looks into the context of the word.
 In the case of the above example, the vectors would be different.
 </p>